-This test only applies when a HEPA Filter is fitted to the unit.
+This test only applies when a HEPA filter is fitted.

 The integrity of the optional HEPA filter and seal is established during factory acceptance testing in accordance with Caron Quality Standard (SOP 9.0) using the D.O.P. aerosol test method.
 After installation the system should be re-tested by the installation engineer to re-confirm filter and seal integrity as follows: